bigskysoftware/htmx/www/content/essays/is-htmx-another-javascript-framework.md

 ## htmx is (usually) a framework

 With apologies to our community's ongoing debate about this question—I think htmx is pretty clearly a framework, at least in the majority use-case.
-But it does depend on how you use itcommunity's ongoing debate about .
+But it does depend on how you use it.

 Wherever you make use of htmx in your project, you're including htmx attributes in your HTML (i.e. `hx-post`, `hx-target`), writing endpoints that are called with htmx-formatted data (with certain request headers), and returning data from those endpoints that is formatted in ways that htmx expects (HTML with `hx-*` controls).
 All of these attributes and headers and endpoints interact with each other to create a system by which elements enter and exit the DOM via network request.